molarmanful/sclin/README.md

 - **Type fluidity** - Most (if not all) sclin commands auto-convert types as necessary, eschewing type safety for flexibility and expressiveness.

-For more info, visit the [wiki](https://github.com/molarmanful/sclin/wiki).
+For more info/docs, please visit the [wiki](https://github.com/molarmanful/sclin/wiki).

 ## Installation